 The Club’s colours were green and white; green being the sporting colour of the firm.
 The initial sports of the Napier Athletic Club were chosen as cricket, swimming, football and cycling (cycling being the pasttime which brought together Montague Napier and Selwyn Francis Edge).

 Cricket was practiced on the Acton Recreation Ground and swimming at the then new public baths at Acton.
 The Club was represented at an exhibition of swiming and diving in a comprehensive programme organised by Mr Boissonnade.
+Talking of water there was also a fishing club.
 With regard to football the Club Committee initially to enter West London League, Paddington Cup, the London Junior Club, and the District Football Cup competitions.

 (Source – The Acton Gazette Friday 13th May 1904)